SingularityNET-Archive/Graph-Python-scripts/README.md

 ---

 **Note:**
+Both scripts reference `meeting-summaries-array.json` as their data source, **not** `meeting-summaries-by-id.json`.
-Both scripts are designed for headless environments (such as dev containers).
+They are designed for headless environments (such as dev containers).
 The graph images are saved to disk and can be viewed using the default browser with:

 ```bash
 $BROWSER graph.png